<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 by Ted Prestogeorge / June 18, 2020

-In a previous blog, I wrote about police interrogation rooms, which are sometimes called secure interview rooms, and are used to meet with those in police custody.
+In a previous blog, I wrote about police interrogation rooms, which are sometimes called secure interview rooms and are used to meet with those in police custody.
 However, today’s police stations often contain another type of interview room called a witness or victim interview room.
-These spaces, which are also known as non-secure interview rooms, are designed for witnesses, people involved in traffic incidents, or even victims of crimes to meet with law enforcement officers.
+These spaces, also known as non-secure interview rooms, are designed for witnesses, people involved in traffic incidents, or even victims of crimes to meet with law enforcement officers.
 The construction, finishes, and other details of these rooms differ in several ways from the secure interview rooms due to the difference in usage.

 Number, Size, and Arrangement of Rooms